 Benefits And Concerns About Amazon Sidewalk

 This seems to be ideal for users who want their Ring or Echo to continuously work even when their Wi-Fi is down.
-Having the capability to still use your phone while seeing your cameras and/or Echo to still play music can help in multiple ways when your Wi-Fi connection is weak … But do you ever think how strange it is that you are using your neighbors connection to be able to make your devices work?
+Having the capability to still use your phone while seeing your cameras and/or Echo to still play music can help in multiple ways when your Wi-Fi connection is weak … But do you ever think how strange it is that you are using your neighbor's connection to be able to make your devices work?

 Take your Echo for example.
 Sometimes your light on it will show red or even yellow when your connection is weak or does not work.
 Instead of not having the device working, your device instead takes the connection from your neighbor to be able to allow the Echo to function normally … It’s like nothing ever happened, except that you are basically taking someone’s connection from their home to run your devices.
 Strange to think about, isn’t it?
 Your completely throwing out the idea of keeping your connection protected by sharing your connection with other Amazon users.

-So, the benefit for this is that your Amazon Devices will continue to work, but the concerns are whether or not your internet connection is actually secured since you’re sharing your connection with other Amazon users.
+So, the benefit of this is that your Amazon Devices will continue to work, but the concerns are whether or not your internet connection is actually secured since you’re sharing your connection with other Amazon users.
 The biggest issue is thinking if hackers will find ways to get into your accounts due to this.

 Ways You Can Opt Out Of Sidewalk